Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers indicates that Lowood averaged approximately 12 new dwelling approvals per year.
-Between FY-21 and FY-25, around 63 homes were approved, with a further 6 approved in FY-26.
-This results in an average of about 4.2 new residents per year for every home built over the past five financial years.
+AreaSearch analysis of ABS building approval numbers indicates that Lowood averaged approximately 13 new dwelling approvals per year.
+Between FY-21 and FY-25, around 68 homes were approved, with an additional 8 approved in FY-26 to date.
+This averages out to about 1.7 new residents per year per dwelling constructed over the past five financial years.
+However, recent data shows this has increased to 4.7 people per dwelling over the past two financial years, reflecting Lowood's growing popularity and potential supply constraints.

 Frequently Asked Questions - Development